etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

 !!!warning "File Limitation for Code Interpreter"
     If an assistant has the Code Interpreter check enabled, a maximum of 20 files is supported.
 Although it is possible to include more files in the knowledge base, exceeding this limit means that some files must be excluded.
 To do this, use the **Exclude from Code Interpreter** option on the files that you do not want to be processed by the Code Interpreter.

+!!!info
+    When configuring files for Langchain agent assistants, remember the supported formats are `.txt`, `.pdf` and `.md`.

 ![](../../assets/user-guide/etendo-copilot/setup/knowledge-tab.png)